Youth marketing

 Who gets a student loan?

-Every student is entitled to two types of loans: a tuition loan to cover the cost of their actual studies and a maintenance loan (that’s the one we’re interested in!).
+Every student is entitled to two types of loans: a tuition loan to cover the cost of their actual studies and a maintenance loan (the latter is the one we’re interested in!).

-The tuition loan covers, quite simply, tuition costs for the 3-4 years a student attends university.
+The tuition loan covers tuition costs for the 3-4 years a student attends university.
 Unlike a maintenance loan, students never see this money as it’s paid directly to their university by student finance.

 Listen up, because this is the spendable cash.
-It’s the loan that students use to spend to their heart's content (sadly, rent is included in this…).
+It’s the loan that students use to spend to their heart's content (sadly, sometimes their rent will be included in this…).

 A maintenance loan, administered by the Student Loans Company, is a type of financial support provided to eligible students to help support their living expenses whilst they attend university.